Vishwajeet-29-pro/JavaDSA/docs/tdd/ASSERTIONS_JUNIT5.md

 - Use `assertSame()` sparingly, as most tests should focus on the logical equality of objects (`assertEquals()`).
 However, in cases where object identity is crucial (like in certain design pattern or when testing references), `assertSame()` is invaluable.

 ##### `assertNotSame()`
-The `assertNotSame()` method in JUnit 5 is used to verify that two object references do not print to the same object in memory.
+The `assertNotSame()` method in JUnit 5 is used to verify that two object references, do not print to the same object in memory.
 Unlike `assertSame()`, which checks if two references are identical(pointing to the same object), `assertNotSame()` ensures that the references are not identical, even if their contents are equal.
 **Syntax**
 `assertNotSame(unexpected, actual, message);`
 - `unexpected`: The reference that the `actual` reference should not point to.